ubaldot/vim-conda-activate/README.md

 call C:\Users\yourname\Miniconda3\condabin\activate.bat C:\Users\yourname\Miniconda3\envs\myenv
 gvim
 ```
 > if you are a Windows user.
->
->Finally, only for Windows users, names
+For such user, names
 >like `Miniconda3`, `Anaconda`, etc. in the
 >list of available virtual environments represent the `base` environment.